Reading at Portfields Primary School

 Portfields Primary School Reading Strategy

-At Portfields Primary School we prioritise the ‘simple view of reading,’ children being able to read words/text and understand what they have read.
+At Portfields Primary School, we prioritise the ‘simple view of reading’.
+We believe children should be able to read words/text and understand what they have read.
 We are determined that every child will learn to read fluently and develop a life-long love for reading by the end of their Portfields’ journey.
 We believe that reading is a key life skill and the ability to read is fundamental to succeed in education and empower future learning.